 Exit the plaza by climbing the stone steps to the north of Edificio 2.
 At the top of the stairs is Plaza del Xibalbá (Plaza of the Underworld), though it’s higher than Plaza Gann.

 Opposite Palacio Norte is, of course, Palacio Sur, and from here you can see more of Edificio 2, but the most notable building is across the plaza: Edificio 1, the recently restored Templo del Buho (Temple of the Owl).
-It had an inner chamber with a stairway leading down to another chamber, in which were found the remains of a Very Important Personage (VIP) and burial offerings.
+It had an inner chamber with a stairway leading down to another chamber, in which were found the remains of a VIP and burial offerings.
 The nearly 360-degree views from the very top of the temple (it’s a bit dicey, so be careful) are quite impressive.
 You can see Grupo Lamay to the west and you may spot Kinich-Ná, more than 2km to the northwest.

 Part of Dzibanché but well removed from the main site, Kinich-Ná consists of one building.
 But what a building: the megalithic Acrópolis held at least five temples on three levels, and a couple more dead VIPs with offerings.
 The site’s name derives from the frieze of the Maya sun god once found at the top of the structure.
 It’s an easy drive of 2km along a narrow but good road leading north from near Dzibanché’s visitors center.